LRT builders countersuing City of Ottawa for $225M over delay dispute | CBC News

 RTG is arguing that the city is attempting a "double recovery" by suing both parties for the same alleged costs.

-According to the consortium's statement of defence and counterclaim to Ontario Superior Court dated April 5, RTG says the "damages claimed by the city are excessive, exaggerated and remote."
+According to the consortium's statement of defence and counterclaim to the Ontario Superior Court dated April 5, RTG said the "damages claimed by the city are excessive, exaggerated and remote."

-And more to the point, says RTG, any costs the city may have incurred were either the city's own fault or not the responsibility of the companies, according to the statement.
+And more to the point, said RTG, any costs the city may have incurred were either the city's own fault or not the responsibility of the companies, according to the statement.

 RTG's arguments in the countersuit include: